Color of Night: Accolades

-Color of Night won the Golden Raspberry Award for Worst Picture, and was also nominated in eight other categories including Worst Actor (Bruce Willis also for North), Worst Actress (Jane March), Worst Director (Richard Rush), Worst Screenplay, Worst Original Song ("The Color of the Night"), Worst Screen Couple ("Any combination of two people from the entire cast"), Worst Supporting Actor (Jane March as Richie) and Worst Supporting Actress (Lesley Ann Warren).
+At the 15th Golden Raspberry Awards, Color of Night received a leading nine nominations and won a single award, the Golden Raspberry Award for Worst Picture.
+To date it is the only Worst Picture winner to fail to win in any other category.
+The other categories it was nominated in were Worst Director, Worst Actor (Bruce Willis), Worst Actress (Jane March), Worst Supporting Actor (also for March), Worst Supporting Actress (Lesley Ann Warren), Worst Screenplay, Worst Screen Couple/Combo ("Any combination of two people from the entire cast of Color of Night") and Worst Original Song ("The Color of the Night").

 At the 1994 Stinkers Bad Movie Awards, Bruce Willis won the award for Worst Actor (also for North) while Jane March received a nomination for Worst Actress.

 Color of Night received a Golden Globe nomination in the category Best Original Song — Motion Picture for its theme song "The Color of the Night", performed by Lauren Christy.

 Maxim magazine also awarded Color of Night for having the Best Sex Scene in film history; Rush was especially proud of the award, and he kept it in his bathroom.